Real Estate Tax, Appeals & Assessments

 All real property in Prince William County, except public service properties (operating railroads, interstate pipelines, and public utilities), is assessed annually by the Real Estate Assessments Office.

-The Assessments Office plans to mail the 2024 assessment notices beginning March 11, 2024.
-You may view the 2023 assessments via the online Real Estate Property Assessment System.
+The Assessments Office mailed the 2024 assessment notices beginning March 11, 2024.
+You may view the 2024 assessments via the online Real Estate Property Assessment System.

 The Real Estate Assessments Office collects information regarding property descriptions, property sales, and other real estate market data.
 To ensure property descriptions are accurate, County appraisers periodically inspect properties to verify current data.